jonathonadams/zero-to-production/docker/README.md

 # Test and Build with Docker

-## Building API Server
+## Building Server Projects

-Note: You do not need to build your API server first, the Dockerfile will compile the project from the source files.
+Note: You do not need to build your server first, the Dockerfile will compile the project from the source files.

-The following command will build your backend project.
-Replace the `<image-name` and `<project-directory>` to you desired inputs
+The following command will build your server project.
+Replace the `<image-name` and `<project-directory>` to you desired inputs.
+Note the project directory is relative to the `apps/` directory so if you project is `apps/server/api` then the `PROJECT_DIRECTORY` is `server/api`.
+Then entry file points to `main.js` in the root directory.

-1. `docker build -t <image-name> -f docker/api.Dockerfile --build-arg PROJECT_DIRECTORY=apps/<project-directory> .`
+1. `docker build -t <image-name> -f docker/server.Dockerfile --build-arg PROJECT_DIRECTORY=<project-directory> .`

 ## Test Production Angular Application